 1. Visit the FedEx website.

-2. Access the shipping calculator.
+2. Access the FedEx Rate Calculator.

 3. Input origin and destination details.